Keerthanasri-S/Keerthanasri-S.github.io/content/projects/contributions/sjson.md

 The project supports complete JSON parsing capabilities with custom classes for each type and uses **Jackson** only in unit tests as a reference to validate correctness.

+###  My Contribution

+I implemented the logic to **parse JSON boolean values** — converting `true` and `false` in the raw JSON into structured `JsonBoolean` objects.
+This involved handling character-level parsing using a `Reader` and ensuring accurate type conversion and validation within the custom parser framework.

 ### Technologies Used